muhdarifrawi/run-for-me/README.md

 This application is deployed using Heroku.
 You can find the webpage by clicking [here]( https://mar-run-for-me.herokuapp.com/).
 This application would not be able to run properly as a Github deployment.
 Feel free to download the code if needed.

-For demo usage, there are two accounts that are accessible.
+For demo usage, there are three accounts that are accessible:
 ```
 User submitted 1
 user: tester